BanjoMcBanjo/Yoshi-s-Challenge/README.md

   has been clicked)

   Tile/Sprite Overview:
-  Yoshi Sprite: The player's sprite
-  Baby Mario Sprite: Sprite of the destination, Baby Mario Open Tile: Regular Tile that can be walked on
-  Wall Tile: Tile that blocks movement under all circumstances Grass Tile: Surrounds the outside of the board - serves no real purpose Temporary Wall Tile: Red Tile that blocks access to Baby Mario until all eggs are collected Egg Sprite: Egg that can be collected by walking on top of it
+newline =  Yoshi Sprite: The player's sprite newline =  Baby Mario Sprite: Sprite of the destination, Baby Mario newline =  Open Tile: Regular Tile that can be walked on newline =  Wall Tile: Tile that blocks movement under all circumstances Grass Tile: Surrounds the outside of the board - serves no real purpose Temporary Wall Tile: Red Tile that blocks access to Baby Mario until all eggs are collected Egg Sprite: Egg that can be collected by walking on top of it